hrampadarath/JBCA_Hack_Night_Dec/web_app/Readme.md

 movie recommendatiions, based on a movie the user liked.
 The input will be a name of the movie and the output recommendations for that movie.
 For this to work I will need: (1) a database and (2) a model with the recommendations.

 ### Step 2.
-Build your model and save the impotant bits
+Build your model and save the important bits

 This is where you work on your ML project and optimise your models.
 In this example I have decided to make a simple Movie recommender using the [TMDB database from Kaggle](https://www.kaggle.com/tmdb/tmdb-movie-metadata), which is detailed in a [jupyter notebook](https://github.com/hrampadarath/JBCA_Hack_Night_Dec/blob/master/web_app/Simple_Movie_Recommender.ipynb).